dobriban/stat-431-project/README.md

 ### Scientific articles

 The articles below can be summarized as part of the project.
 They are arranged into groups based on their length, complexity, and difficulty.
 You can choose papers from any group, but if you choose a "basic" paper, then you are expected to cover it in more detail.
 Then the correctness standard will also also higher.
 For the more complex papers ("medium" and "high" levels), you are not expected to summarize them in full technical detail.
+We will reward effort and take into account the difficulty.

 ### Epidemiology and medicine